 Christian formation is the lifelong process of growing in our relationship with God, self, others, and all creation.

-“Formation” is the process of making Christian disciples.
+“Formation” is the process of making Christian disciples, followers of Jesus.
 Sunday School (for all ages) is a piece of that process.

 As Jesus was walking along, he saw Levi son of Alphaeus sitting at the tax booth, and he said to him, “Follow me.”
 And he got up and followed him. – Mark 2:14